What Is Psychological Distress? An Overview

 Getty/AnnaStills

 While most people experience stress from time to time, psychological distress can have a more profound effect on an individual.
-Psychological distress can even be a precursor to a mental illness.
-However, experiencing psychological distress does not always indicate the presence of a mental health disorder.
+Psychological distress can range from mild emotional stress to serious psychological distress that may be a precursor to a mental illness.
+Still, experiencing psychological distress does not always indicate the presence of a mental health disorder.

-Experiencing psychological distress can feel overwhelming, and many people may want to manage their way through it discreetly.
-However, people who seek help during times of psychological distress may learn effective coping mechanisms to shorten its duration and mitigate any long-term effects.
+Experiencing psychological distress can be overwhelming.
+However, help is available during times of psychological distress.
+Knowing the right coping skills may help shorten its duration and mitigate long-term effects.

 If you are concerned that you may be experiencing an underlying anxiety or stress disorder, you don’t have to face it alone.
-You can speak with a mental health professional, whether in person or online.
-They may be able to help you to understand why you are experiencing these symptoms and provide an evidence-based treatment for you.
+You can speak with a mental health professional in person or online.
+They may be able to help you understand why you are experiencing these symptoms and provide an evidence-based treatment for you.

 • Problems with anger management